manila/snake/README.md

 # snake
-A clone of the game snake
+A clone of the game snake II

 WORK IN PROGRESS